baranadali/baranadali/README.md

 **Hey, I'm Baran** 👋

-I am a <a href="https://www.linkedin.com/in/baran-adal%C4%B1-aa017029b/">Software Developer.</a> I am knowledgeable about using HTML, CSS, Javascript and modern libraries (React.JS, SASS..).
-I can use Adobe Photoshop and Figma programs in the field of design. it's really nice to work with..
+I am a Software Developer experienced in building modern web and mobile applications.
+I work with React.js, Next.js, TypeScript, TailwindCSS, and Supabase on the frontend and backend, and develop mobile apps using React Native, Expo, and NativeWind.
+I also have experience with SQL, API development, and creating functional UI layouts in Figma.

 <a href="https://baran.work/">Portfolio →</a> <br>
 <a href="https://twitter.com/baaranadali">@baaranadali on Twitter →</a>